Isaiahak/EECS-4413-Group-Project/README.md

                 sub implementation, however this may force the clients to listen to the live server directly, breaking the layered arch rules.
 All the components in this push are fully functional.
 All thats required is code cleanup and event handling for winning auctions.
+                Auction that end without any subscribers will throw null error, will need to change the logic for that

 SETUP (TEMPORARY)
 As of now the applications will not work from the github repo.